Lectures and Workshops

 Joy to the world! the Lord is come.

-It is also perhaps the earliest American carol still widely popular today.
+It is also the earliest American carol still widely popular today.

 Yet, some confusion still persists about its origin.